devzendo/transputer-toolchain/README.txt

 README.txt
 ----------

 This is the source code distribution of various build tools for the Parachute parallel programming environment.
-These tools were not developed by me; this is just a collection found on the Internet, and modified to build on current development systems by me.
+These tools were not originally developed by me; this is just a collection found on the Internet, and modified to build on current development systems by me.

 Copyrights of the individual tools are given in the various subdirectories, alongside the tool distribution archives.
-My patches and build scripts however are...
+My patches, build scripts and later modifications however are...

 (C) 2005-2018 Matt J. Gumbley
 matt.gumbley@gmail.com